Topics: Health, Advice, Women's Health, Life, Cancer, Explained, Tyla Exclusive, NHS

 For starters, there's the sheer discomfort of ill-fitting bras, large-chest-induced back pain and don't even get me started on how tender they feel when you're on your period.

-Many people, however, have started reporting symptoms of 'itchiness' in the chesticle region, with the term 'itchy boobs' seeing a 14x higher search rate from July to August of this year, as per data supplied by Bupa UK insurance.
+Many people, however, have started reporting symptoms of 'itchiness' in the chesticle region, with the term 'itchy boobs' seeing a 14x higher search rate from July to August of this year, according to data supplied by Bupa UK insurance.

 Additionally, 'one itchy nipple' searches tripled while 'itching below breast' searches doubled.